 EMDR Therapy and Complex Trauma in Children

-- Understand and utilize “Tip of the Finger” processing to address therapeutic blockages, stuck points, and actively triggered disturbances.
+- Apply Tip of the Finger processing to address therapeutic blockages, stuck points, and actively triggered disturbances.

 What People Are Saying

-“Thanks for all the new techniques!
+- “Thanks for all the new techniques!
 I feel like I can finally help some of my most traumatized kids.”

-“Everything was wonderful!
+- “Everything was wonderful!
 It reiterated my previous learning and expanded my knowledge and skill base.”

-“Wonderful!
+- “Wonderful!
 I left with practical interventions and great resources for further study”

-“Cherilyn is awesome!
+- “Cherilyn is awesome!
 She is well-versed in the material and I learned so much from her.”